Arctic Catfish scandal: Jinyu Far East Company

 At the beginning of the incident, some media found through Tianyancha that Zhong Gengci, the legal representative and chairman of Jinyu Far East (Yangshan) Co., Ltd., had the same name as the grandfather of the netizen "Arctic Catfish", and was suspected to be the party involved in the above incident.
-The company was established in September 2003 with a registered capital of $12 million USD through the Hong Kong Jinyue company, established September 9, 2001, It was dissolved in November 2007 when Zhong Gengci retired.
+The company was established in September 2003 with a registered capital of US$12 million through the Hong Kong Jinyue company, established September 9, 2001, It was dissolved in November 2007 when Zhong Gengci retired.

 According to the understanding of journalists from the market supervision department, Jinyu Far East (Yangshan) Co., Ltd. was established September 9, 2003 with Hong Kong Jinyue Co holding 100% of ts equity shares.
-On August 25, 2003, Hong Kong Jinyu appointed Zhong Gongci and four others as members of the Board of Directors with Zhong Gongci serving as chairman.
+On August 25, 2003, Hong Kong Jinyu appointed Zhong Gongci and four others as members of the board of directors with Zhong Gongci serving as chairman.
 Related documents show there is a Zhong Gengci was born in 1958 in Hsinchu County, Taiwan, who has the same name and surname as the Zhong Gengci involved in the incident but is a different person.

 Media believed that this may be related to Zhong Gongci.